 What is a forward contract?

-A forward contract is a foreign exchange product that allows you to secure an exchange rate for a future date on a predetermined volume of currency.
+A foreign exchange (FX) forward contract is an FX product that allows you to secure an exchange rate for a future date on a predetermined volume of currency.

 Businesses typically use forward contracts to secure exchange rates for their known future international payment needs.

 With WorldFirst, you can enter into an FX forwards contract to support your business activities and facilitate the ability for you to make payments for goods and services.

 You will be able to lock in an exchange rate for up to 12 months.

 Locking in an exchange rate with a forwards contract means you know exactly what exchange rate you’re getting, for a set time.
 This helps you predict your cash flow so you can be more prepared, more accurate and more competitive with your planning.